 - Quality of Project: clear, well-conceived project that promotes physical activity participation strong community relations and is authentic to the community.

-- Feasibility: the organization/community group/business has a proven track record of managing programs, activities and/or other event(s) and/or demonstrated ability to successfully produce the program or event; evidence of community involvement and support; and a clear, realistic budget for the program or event.
+- Feasibility: the organization/community group/business has a proven track record of managing programs, activities and/or other event(s) and/or demonstrated ability to successfully produce the program or event; provides evidence of community involvement and support from the community they wish to serve.

 - Sustainability: projects that have a plan to sustain program beyond funding cycle i.e., partnership development, in-kind donations, fitness certifications and collective impact partnerships.

 Recreation for All applications open January 8, 2018 and close February 16, 2018 at 11:59 PM

 An independent panel of nonprofit organization members, community, and Seattle Parks and Recreation representatives will review and evaluate applications according to the program criteria and recommend funding.
 Funding notification will be made in March 2018.